 Last year around this time I started planning a wildflower garden.
 I planted the several varieties of wildflower seeds and had pretty good success my first year growing a wildflower garden.
 This year I’m going to add to my wildflower garden by increasing the seed density, and hopefully get some more success with a few plants I had trouble with.
 Veseys seeds provided me with wildflower seeds again for my garden in compensation for this post.
-Stay tuned because at the end of this post there’s a giveaway for one lucky reader!

 In the fall last year I wrote about my experiences with my first year growing a wildflower meadow, and what I would do differently this year.
 Last year I had trouble growing Hidcote Blue Lavender from seed.
 This year I wanted to do a bit of research and make sure I had a plan that would ensure my success growing lavender from seed.